nikosdion/mailmagic/README.md

 ## How to use

-Install _and enable_ the plugin.
+In its simplest, install _and enable_ the plugin.
+All your plain text emails are now converted to HTML.

-Create your HTML email template and upload it into the `plugins/system/mailmagic/templates` folder of your site.
-Do not name your template `default.html`; this file will be overwritten on each release.
-There is a README.txt file in that folder explaining what you can use in your HTML email template.

-Edit the System – MailMagic plugin and select your email template.

-That's it.
-All plain-text emails sent from your site will be magically converted to HTML using your template.
+For further information please check [the documentation](doc/USING.md).

 ### Remember that e-mails are NOT web pages